lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Klein also suggests a change in how models are formed: “Instead of first asking what *can* be modeled---what phenomena we can track at scale---we might instead ask: what might be *hidden* in this corpus?
 And are there methods we might use to bring out significant texts, or clusters of words, that the eye cannot see?” \\cite\{Klein:2018to\}.]

 The relocation of the debate from the canon to the corpus is not without grounds.
 As this dissertation will explore in depth, challenges to the technological accessibility of texts have created new hierarchies, and a new “great unread.”
 Each archive represents a unique set of choices in response to the same sets of questions: what to include, why, how; what to make accessible, why, how, to whom; what, in the end, makes a text matter, and what we are meant to *do* with texts.
 For example, the English Short Title Catalogue records \[XXX\] titles printed in England between 1789 and 1799.
 The corpus most commonly used for DH work on eighteenth century literature, ECCO-TCP, includes only XXX titles for that same time period.
 What are the other XXX titles, why are they accessible in the ways they are, and what does it mean for digital eighteenth century studies that they are not included?
 In a series of computational and non-computational research processes, I examine X corpora of eighteenth century texts to learn about four eighteenth century authors, and I examine four eighteenth century authors to learn about eighteenth century corpora.
 This dissertation, therefore, takes place within three scholarly conversations: the digital humanities, as an increasingly self-reflective set of practices; eighteenth century studies, and the challenges presented by the 1790s; and the frameworks of reparative reading within queer theory which seem to offer valuable resources for both.
 The remainder of this chapter will describe in more detail the relevant scholarship in all three fields, then discuss the overlaps between them which enable my work.
 Finally, this chapter concludes with a description of the major research experiments which drive the dissertation as a whole, and providing a sketch of their development across the dissertation.

+# 2.  archives #

 Eighteenth century materials of various kinds have been collected in many digital archives, of very different scopes.
 I will draw materials from the English Short-Title Catalogue (ESTC), Eighteenth Century Collections Online (ECCO), the ECCO Text Creation Partnership corpus (ECCO-TCP), HathiTrust, ProQuest, the British Library’s Nineteenth Century Book Corpus (BL), the Early Novels Database (END), Gale’s digitized microfiche of the Corvey collection, Google Books, the Internet Archive, and Project Gutenberg.
 For several of these databases, especially HathiTrust, Google Books, and Project Gutenberg, their status as ‘scholarly’ or ‘serious’ is contested.
 Chapter two will explore in greater detail the structural logic and the scholarly reception of these databases in light of their 1790s holdings.
 Since they are the direct object of study of much of the dissertation, however, a general introduction to their contents is useful here.
 The corpora vary from each other in terms of two main qualities: their size, and their reputation.
 The reputation of any given digital resource is shaped largely, I argue in chapter two, by its ability to signal ‘rigour’ in its collection practices.
 Several corpora of different sizes have established reputations of seriousness, and, correspondingly, cultural capital within scholarly communities.